-This process can take 4-5 months before you become a sperm donor.
+This process can take four to five months before you become a sperm donor.
 If you are successful, there will be ongoing screening and semen analysis.
 A questionnaire will be required for every donation.

-Approximately every 3 months there will further tests for diseases and twice a year you will have a doctor's examination.
+Approximately every three months there will be further tests for diseases, and twice a year you will have a doctor's examination.

 All of these procedures help ensure the recipients get the highest chance of success for their IVF treatment.
-Most reputable clinics will limit the number of successful pregnancies allowed per sperm donor.
-In the USA it is 25 children¹.
+Most reputable clinics will limit the number of successful pregnancies allowed per sperm donor; in the USA, the limit is 25 children.
 Some countries allow the export of frozen sperm.

 - Klinefelter's Syndrome

-Let's not forget about the end user.
-The childless couple, either heterosexual or homosexual who want to use a sperm donor to complete their family.
+Let's not forget about the end user—the childless couple or individual who wants to use a sperm donor to complete their family.
 Although most will contact a fertility clinic to receive treatment, some will do this privately.

 © 2017 Meredith Davies